 Want to find out how user personas can change your content marketing strategy for the better?
-Here, we’ll cover what they are and how you can use them for your business in five easy steps.
+Here, we’ll cover what they are and how you can use them for your business.
+You can download our free user persona template and follow our guide below to use user personas for your next marketing campaign.

-It’s an age-old marketing adage — and for good reason.
-After all, if you don’t know your audience, how can you market to them?
+“Know your audience.”
+It's an age-old marketing adage and for good reason.
+After all, if you don't know your audience, how can you market to them?

 But how exactly do user personas help your marketing strategy?
 Keep reading to find out.